Software Development and Processors for Hobbyists and Students of Robotics

 Guidance, Control, and Sequencing Computer GCSC Viking lander

 teraKUHN has not been able to locate definitive documentation from NASA, Martin Marietta (now Lockheed Martin), Honeywell, nor JPL on the details of the HDC 402.
 However, we suspect that this was a variant of the DDP-124 computers processor architecture designed by the Computer Control Company (aka 3C).
 The DDP-124 was the successor to the DDP-224, used for simulating AGCs for Apollo simulations, and the even earlier DDP-24.
 Honeywell had acquired 3C in 1966, well before Martin Marietta subcontracted the Viking computer to Honeywell in 1971.
 Other 24 bit systems Honeywell had access to would be variants of the Honeywell 300, GE 425, GE 435, GE/PAC 4020, or maybe 48 bit Honeywell 400, Honeywell 1400, Honeywell 800, or Honeywell 1800.
 GE's computer business was acquired by Honeywell in 1970.
-If you have any information that can confirm or disprove this suspicion, please email us at teraKUHN.
+If you have any information that can confirm or disprove this suspicion, please email us at the teraKUHN project.

 The Viking lander Guidance, Control, and Sequencing Computers (GCSC) were described as: